In most cities, riders are offered an upfront price, based on the estimated length of the trip. Prices may also include:

-If an upfront fare is not honored, you will either be charged the minimum fare or a fare based on the measured time and distance for your trip, including any base fare, booking fee, surcharges, tolls, and other relevant factors such as a dynamic pricing charge.
+If an upfront price is not honored, you will either be charged the minimum price or a price based on the measured time and distance for your trip, including any base rate, booking fee, surcharges, tolls, and other relevant factors such as a dynamic pricing charge.

-You'll always get a receipt for any trip fare.
-If your fare is different than the upfront fare you agreed to, your receipt will explain why.
+You'll always get a receipt for any trip price.
+If your final charge is different than the upfront price you agreed to, your receipt will explain why.